HungryVovka/rsschool/cv.md

 </p>

 # Nice to meet you, I'm Vladimir Rukavishnikov 👋
 Programmer and economist.
-I have two higher educations, a bachelor's degree in economics and a master's degree in finance.
-Programming in Python, but also learning other programming languages.
-I know Django, TensorFlow and Keras frameworks.
+I am interested in everything that I can take on and constantly improve my professional skills in languages and their frameworks.
+Despite the lack of an official profile education in programming, I am engaged in self-study.

 # Codewars
 Codewars is an educational community for computer programming.
 On the platform, software developers are trained to program tasks known as kata.